Contests & Creativity

 PechaKucha (pronounced Puh-chaw-Kuh-chaw) is a style of presentation developed in Japan in 2003.
 The purpose of this presentation format is to channel human creativity into a 6-minute and 40-second PowerPoint that communicates a central message in a fun, informal way.
 Each PowerPoint is comprised of 20 images placed on 20 slides that are shown for 20 seconds each.
 The slides advance automatically, and presenters are cued to speak along with their images.

-As part of the Welcome Back Event for returned study abroad students, we invite study abroad alumni to do a mini PechaKucha presentation comprised of 15 images placed on 15 slides that are shown for 20 seconds each.
-For exactly 5 minutes, you can share a story that is depicted with photos for your study abroad experience and illustrates the impact that it had on you.
+We invite study abroad alumni to create and perform a mini-PechaKucha comprised of 15 images placed on 15 slides that are shown for 20 seconds each.
+In 5 minutes, you can share a story and photos from your study abroad experience to illustrate the impact that it had on you.

 What makes a good PechaKucha?
-Good PechaKucha presentations are the ones that uncover something unexpected – a talent, an idea, or an intense emotional experience.
-Some are incredibly personal, some are incredibly funny, but all are very different and unique to the individual who studied abroad.
+Good PechaKuchas uncover something unexpected – a talent, an idea, or an intense emotional experience.
+Some are incredibly personal, some are funny, but all are very different and unique to the individual who studied abroad.
 If you are interested in showcasing your PechaKucha, email email@example.com.

 Many students keep blogs while studying abroad, but not all students realize that they can get their writing published!
-For more information, students should contact their Study Abroad Advisor or send an email to firstname.lastname@example.org.
+For more information, you should contact your Study Abroad Counselor or send an email to firstname.lastname@example.org.